Frequently Asked Questions

 Yes, tickets are now available to book online and will need to be booked in advance before arrival.
 This applies to Members as well as the general public.
 Ready to book your tickets?
 Click here.

-Tickets will be released in blocks, approx. 4-6 weeks in advance, however this may be effected in-line with Government announcements.
-Currently tickets are available to book up to and including the 23 December.
+Tickets will be released in blocks, approx. 4-6 weeks in advance.
+Currently tickets are available to book up to and including the 31 May

 Yes, all tickets are valid only on the specified date, and entry will only be permitted during the one hour time slot stated on your ticket, however visitors are allowed to enjoy the Museum at their leisure until closing time (4pm).